Rubberazer/Darkpaw_motion_opencv/README.md

   Detects moving objects and once detected it tracks (and follows) them, this version also incorporates a web server for video streaming.

-  Files: 3_darkpaw.cpp, makefile3, web_root folder
+  Files: 3_darkpaw.cpp, makefile, web_root folder

   Compile: type 'make', pigpio and opencv libraries should be installed previously, also mongoose.c and mongoose.h are required